IM Sports Participant Manual

 In certain activities, teams may select their preferred level of play:

 - Competitive — the most competitive level of play; relatively skilled, experienced teams should select this level of play.

 - Recreational — more recreational, less competitive; teams with novice players are strongly encouraged to select this level of play.

-Each skill level will combine into one playoff bracket for playoffs unless otherwise noted.
+Teams within each skill level will combine into one playoff bracket unless otherwise noted.
 Seeding for playoff brackets when combining competition levels will take place as follows:

 - Teams that play in a competitive league will get priority for seeding purposes and will serve as a tiebreaker.
 Example: If there are four 5-1 teams from the competitive division and one 5-1 team from recreational in a combined playoff bracket, the recreational league 5-1 team will automatically be seeded below the other competitive level 5-1 teams.
 Tiebreakers for seeds within the same division will be calculated as follows:

 - Head-to-Head record (when possible: determining seeds between two opponents who played each other)

 For all team sports, captains are responsible for managing their team rosters online through IMLeagues (a team name and password can be set for adding to any team—the captain sets these).
 This site is accessible through the Spartan Recreation website at www.sjsu.edu/spartanrec or just directly at www.imleagues.com/sjsu.
 Captains are responsible for checking and informing all team members of the schedules.
 Other captain’s duties and responsibilities are detailed in the sections that follow.
 Players can also add to team rosters online with the team name and team password, after creating an account in IMLeagues.
 Teams can also change their settings on IMLeagues regarding if they are seeking players or not (in team settings).
 A good place to look is the free agent list if you want to add players.